ca1uss/first-input/README.md

 ## KEYBINDS

 To set up keybinds, open up LiveSplit and right click on it.
 Then, click "settings" and look at the keybinds you already have set.
 If any of the top 4 are not set, go ahead and do that now.
 Then, open the autosplitter and click on the boxes that say "none."
-Press the key that corresponds with the action and then click the "set" button.
+Press the key that corresponds with the action in LiveSplit and then click the "set" button.
 Repeat this process for all 4 keybinds and you should be good to go.
+The bottom 2 are for running the autosplitter on first input and are entirely optional.

  ## SPLIT IMAGES

-The AutoSplitter works by checking a specific are o fthe screen for a certain pattern of white and non-white pixels which are determined by images you create.
+The AutoSplitter works by checking a specific are of the screen for a certain pattern of white and non-white pixels which are determined by images you create.
 To create these images, click on "Open Split Image Maker."
 This window allows you to capture the images you'll use to split.
 These can be almost anything white that shows up on the screen; for example, the "New Objective" text, any text that appears in the bottom left of your screen, or the ghost under your health bar when an area becomes respawn restricted.

 To use the Split Image Maker, click the "Freeze" button (or assign a hotkey to it and press that) to take a temporary screenshot of the screen.
 This will make it easier to capture the image you're trying to get.
 Then, click "Select Area" and use your mouse to draw a rectangle around the image you want to capture.
 On the right, you'll see the actual image, and on the left, you'll see what the autosplitter sees (it only differentiates between white pixels and non-white pixels).